On a Hidden Supersymmetry of Cosmological Billiards: The pairs almost affine Lie superalgebra hyperbolic Lie algebra for symmetrizable Cartan matrices

 \section{The pairs \lq\lq almost affine Lie superalgebra $\Longrightarrow$ hyperbolic Lie algebra\rq\rq for symmetrizable Cartan matrices}

-In this section we list all pairs \lq\lq almost affine Lie superalgebra $\Longrightarrow$ hyperbolic Lie algebra".
-In the list below, the first column contains the name of an almost affine Lie superalgebra $\fg$, the second one contains its Cartan matrix, the third one contains the name of the hyperbolic Lie algebra, see \cite{CCLL}, equal to $\fg_\ev$.
+In this section, we list all pairs \lq\lq almost affine Lie superalgebra $\Longrightarrow$ hyperbolic Lie algebra".
+In the list below, the first column contains the name of an almost affine Lie superalgebra $\fg$, see \cite{CCLL}, the second one contains its Cartan matrix, the third one contains the name of the hyperbolic Lie algebra, see \cite{CCLL}, equal to $\fg_\ev$.
 The penultimate column contains the Cartan matrix of a~ hyperbolic Lie algebra.
 The last column contains the permutation of rows/columns of the given $S$-matrix after its rows with 1 on the main diagonal are multiplied by 2.
 In the process we spotted a typo in \cite{CCLL}: the matrix $S3_{35}$ is non-symmetrizable, should be denoted $NS3_{35}$.
+We mark the Lie algebras with several superizations by a~ $\fbox{!!!}$ in front of a~ superization.